psharanda/LayoutOps/README/DEMOS.md

 <img src="https://raw.githubusercontent.com/psharanda/LayoutOps/master/README/SizeToFit_min-max constraints_portrait.png" alt="min/max constraints" width="160.0" height="240.0"/> <img src="https://raw.githubusercontent.com/psharanda/LayoutOps/master/README/SizeToFit__min-max constraints_landscape.png" alt="min/max constraints" width="240.0" height="160.0"/>
 ### Follow
 #### Corners
-Follow operation makes one view's anchor to be the same with others view anchor.
-Anchors can be horizontal and vertical, and can be followed only with anchors of the same type
+Follow operation makes one view's anchor to be the same with others view anchor (+/- inset).
+Anchors can be horizontal or vertical, and can be followed only with the anchors of same type.
+Anchor can follow anchors of other views at the same level of hierarchy, or parent anchors
 ```swift